 Two entrees are tied for the award of Star of the Show: (1) The Braised Beef Shortribs.
+It had been a while since we had been there, and we were hoping they would still be on the menu.
+They are!
 Darkly crusty on the outside and fallin'-off-the-bone, it reminded me of slow-cooked Texas beef brisket that had been spared the obligatory mopping of sauce.
-It sidled up to a cute stack of bright green broccolini, lightly blanched and firm.
+It sidled up to brightly colored mac & cheese (hold the truffle oil, please!) and a stack of bright green broccolini, lightly blanched and firm.
 A gastrique of acid/sweet red wine topped it all off.
-(2) is the bacon-wrapped meatloaf.
-The beef is perfectly seasoned and enhanced by the smokey bacon.
-It’s a generous portion and the perfect comfort dish.
+The second entree that impressed us was the prosciutto and mozzarella-stuffed chicken.
+Though it looked rather simple on the plate, it was loaded with flavor.

 They are also available with Smoked Bacon and a Vermont Cheddar whiz (admit it, you love it), but we ordered it to share, and the Kosher proclivities of one of our good friends precluded the bacon.
 We WILL go back to enjoy the trayfe.

 Another special (regrettably, because I'd order it every time) is the Fried Chicken & Waffles.
-I secretly pine away for that dish!
+It makes rare appearances on the menu, and I secretly pine away for that dish!
 It was delicious; the chicken crispy with a slightly syruped waffle.
 It includes two quarters (a half a chicken) that are perfectly fried.
 I am a fried chicken maniac, and I'm here to tell you that this version is very good.
 The waffles are darkly crisp, with a maple reduction drizzled thereon and atop the chicken.
 This one's a keeper!

-JAM Bistro is at 20 Baltimore Avenue on the ocean block, immediately east of their sister restaurant, Eden.
+Our experiences and reader feedback all suggest that Jam continues to be one of the better eateries in town.
+Not pretentious, with friendly servers and a fun bar. so far, JAM Bistro is at 20 Baltimore Avenue on the ocean block, immediately east of their sister restaurant, Eden.
 Sidewalk dining is a must when weather permits.
-Give them a call for check on their off-season hours, Their specials are up-to-date in the off-season specials list.
-Check out a sample menu by clicking here.
-(D., Bar) Price range: Moderate +.
+Give them a call for check on their off-season hours

 Off-season Specials & HoursSpecials & Moods change quickly.
 Always call a restaurant first.